Certora/aquarius-cantina-fv/README.md

   - Participants are allowed to create and modify configuration, harnesses, and specification files.
     - Some conf files have commented out settings which can be used to help with running time.
   - All coverage and participation submissions must pass on the unaltered original codebase.
-  - Source code modifications are prohibited.
+  - For Solidity, source code modifications are prohibited.
     - Evaluations are based on the original code; configurations reliant on code changes will be disregarded.
+  - For Rust, source code modifications are discouraged but allowed if necessary and it does not affect the behavior being tested.
+    - Submissions with code modifications that alter the behaviors being tested may be rejected.
+If unsure, ask in the [Certora Discord](https://discord.gg/certora) `contests` channel.
-  - Utilize the latest version of `certoraRun` available at contest start.
+  - Utilize the latest version of `certora-cli` available at contest start.
     - Make sure to update to the latest version of `certora-cli` before starting verification by running `pip install certora-cli --upgrade`.
     - Avoid updates during the contest, even if new versions are released.
     - Only update if explicitly told to by Certora team.